enthought/mayavi/docs/source/application.rst

           Reduce triangles in a mesh, forming a good approximation of the original mesh.

+   SelectOutput
+          A filter that allows a user to select one among several of the outputs of a given input.
+This is typically very useful for a multi-block data source.

    Threshold
           A simple filter that thresholds on input data.